 Book rebinding with a NEW beautiful cover.

-We takes extremely damaged books and makes them look like new again.
-Rebinding books and professionally rebinding books in leather are our specialty.
+We take damaged books and make them look like new again.
+Rebinding books in leather is our specialty.
 These books came to us with missing covers and damaged spines.
 After repair, we covered the books with a warm toned leather.
 The books were personalized with gold stamping on the spine.
 Our customer wanted to retain as much of the original design of the damaged interior end sheets.
-After scanning the original sheet, and using graphic design techniques, we were able to replicate a new end sheet.
+After scanning the original sheet, we used graphic design techniques to replicate a new end sheet.

 We recommend that when you are rebinding a book, that you consider Sokoto Goatskin or River Grain Goatskin for your material.
-These are our most durable and beautiful covers.
+These are durable and beautiful covers.
 We have found these to be great for personalization too.
 These are the finest vegetable tanned goatskins in the world sourced directly from Nigeria.
 We can use goatskin on any type of project.
-Click wedding album repair to learn more about our wedding album repairs.

 Rebinding books in Cowhide